 Schools must use the funding to make additional and sustainable improvements to the quality

 of physical education (PE), physical activity and sport you offer.

-This means that the premium should be used to:
+This means that school should use the premium to:

-- develop or add to the PE, physical activity and sport activities that your school already offers
+- develop or add to the PE, physical activity and sport activities that school already offers

 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years